 Getting a Direct Consolidation Loan can be beneficial in a few different ways.
 A Direct Consolidation Loan:

 - Allows borrowers with loans that aren’t in the Direct Loan program to gain access to income-driven repayment plans.

 - Makes it possible to swap older loans with variable interest rates with a new one with a fixed rate.

-- Can allow you to extend your repayment term up to 30 years, lowering your monthly payment.
+- Allows you to extend your repayment term up to 30 years, lowering your monthly payment.

 - Simplifies your monthly payment.

 - Can help you get your student loans out of default.

 Another big difference between student loan consolidation and refinancing is that student loan consolidation doesn’t require a credit check, and there is no range of interest rates.
 In fact, when you consolidate federal student loans, the interest rate on your new loan will be the weighted-average rate across all of the loans you’re consolidating, rounded up to the nearest one-eighth of a percent.
 This means that you won’t be able to get a lower interest rate through consolidation.

 Should I refinance or consolidate my student loans?

 The decision of whether to refinance or consolidate student loans depends on your current situation, goals and loan types.